opentripplanner/OpenTripPlanner/DEVELOPMENT_DECISION_RECORDS.md

 ## GraphQL Best Practices - API Design

 [Follow best practices for designing GraphQL APIs.
-Our APIs are used by hundreds of clients (web-pages/apps/services) and need to be backwards compatible.](doc/dev/decisionrecords/APIGraphQLDesign.md)
+Our APIs need to be backwards compatible as they are used by hundreds of clients (web-pages/apps/services).](doc/dev/decisionrecords/APIGraphQLDesign.md)